Pete Crow-Armstrong: 2025: First All-Star selection and 30–30 season

+2026: MVP candidate, second All-Star selection, and 40–40 season

+Before the 2026 season, Crow-Armstrong and the Cubs agreed to a six-year, $115 million extension through the 2032 season.
+On June 15, 2026, Crow-Armstrong hit for the cycle against the Colorado Rockies, making him the 13th player in Cubs franchise history to achieve the feat.
+On July 5, Crow-Armstrong was named an All-Star for the second straight season.
+In the All-Star Game, he went 1-for-1 with a single in the 8th inning.

+On August 17, Crow-Armstrong hit a walk-off home run in the 10th inning against the Chicago White Sox (his second of the game and fourth hit of the game) to achieve his second consecutive 30–30 season, the first player in Cubs history to achieve this feat.
+Against the Cincinnati Reds on August 29, he had his first career three-homer game.

+On September 14, Crow-Armstrong tied the Cubs franchise record for most home runs by a lefty tying with Billy Williams with his 42nd homer of the season.
+On September 24 against the Marlins, after a leadoff walk in the bottom of the first inning, Crow-Armstrong stole his 40th base of the season to become the seventh player in MLB history to achieve a 40–40 season.

 International career

+Age-group career

 Crow-Armstrong has played for USA Baseball in several international youth tournaments.
 In 2014, he joined the Under-12 National Team, which went 7–2 during the COPABE U-12 Pan-American Championship earning a silver medal after losing to Nicaragua.
 In 2016, he was a member of the Under-14 National Team Development Program, and in 2017, he joined the Under-15 National Team.
 The team shared the gold medal with the Dominican Republic at the COPABE U-15 Pan-American Championships after the gold medal game was canceled.
 In 2018, Crow-Armstrong joined the Under-18 National Team.
 He started every game for the U.S. and helped them earn gold at the COPABE U-18 Pan-American Championships.
 In 2019, he started in the Under-17 National Team Development Program and was called up to the 18U National Team for the 2019 U-18 Baseball World Cup.
 Crow-Armstrong finished the tournament with a .364 batting average, 12 hits, nine runs scored, four doubles, three triples, and three stolen bases.
 Crow-Armstrong was named to the U-18 All-World Team as the U.S. won silver.